-Table 13-6.
-Marbled Murrelet Critical Habitat Effect Determination Guidance for Projects Requiring Tree Removal
+Table 13-7.
+Marbled Murrelet Critical Habitat Effect Determination Guidance for Projects

+Requiring Tree Removal

-Project Activity ect Activity No Effect May Affect, Not Likely to Adversely Affect Likely to Adversely Affect ' Upland Marbled murrelet is not If stand is in critical habitat and If stand is in critical habitat Vegetation on County list; or is within 0.5 mile of suitable and is within 0.5 mile of removal and habitat that is also within critical suitable nesting habitat that Management Project does not occur in habitat, any vegetation removal is also located within critical critical habitat creating new canopy gaps less habitat, and projects that Riparian and than 0.25 acre and does not remove conifer trees that are Wetland Note: any type of habitat remove trees with suitable nest 1⁄2 of the site potential tree Vegetation removal within critical structure; or height or taller and creates a Removal and habitat (suitable or non- new canopy gap ≥ 0.25 acre.
+Project Activity No Effect May Affect, Not Likely to Adversely Affect Likely to Adversely Affect Upland Vegetation removal and Marbled murrelet is not on County list; or If stand is in critical habitat and is within 0.5 mile of suitable habitat that is also within critical If stand is in critical habitat and is within 0.5 mile of suitable nesting habitat that Management Project does not occur in critical habitat habitat, any vegetation removal creating new canopy gaps less is also located within critical habitat, and projects that Riparian and than 0.25 acre and does not remove conifer trees that are Wetland Note: any type of habitat remove trees with suitable nest 1⁄2 of the site potential tree Vegetation removal within critical structure; or height or taller and creates a Removal and habitat (suitable or non- new canopy gap ≥ 0.25 acre.
 Management suitable habitat removal) Removal of suitable habitat will have a not likely to adjacent to a permanent If trees with suitable nesting adversely affect or an opening (existing roads) if structure are removed. adverse effect approved by the USFWS determination.